MicrosoftDocs/architecture-center/docs/guide/resilience/resilience-overview.md

 Identity and access management (IAM) is the process, policy, and technology framework that covers management of identities and what they can access.
 IAM includes components that support authentication and authorization of user and other accounts in a system.

+Any component of an IAM system can cause disruption.
 IAM resilience is the ability to endure disruption to IAM system components and recover with minimal impact to business, users, customers, and operations.
-Disruption can come from any component of an IAM system.
-To build a resilient IAM system, assume disruptions will occur and plan for them.
+This guide describes ways to build a resilient IAM system.

 To promote IAM resilience:

+- Assume disruptions will occur, and plan for them.
 - Reduce dependencies, complexity, and single points of failure.
 - Ensure comprehensive error handling.